Skip to main content

 William Carey University College of Osteopathic Medicine

-Currently, Dr. Stephens serves on the Mississippi Academy of Family Physicians Foundation Board of Trustees (President); the Children's Advocacy Centers of Mississippi Board of Directors; the Office of Mississippi Physician Workforce Advisory Board and Executive Committee; the National Board of Osteopathic Medical Examiners National Faculty; and the Schools Against Vaping Advisory Council.
+Dr. Stephens serves on the Mississippi Academy of Family Physicians Foundation Board of Trustees (President); Office of Mississippi Physician Workforce Advisory Board and Executive Committee (Vice Chair); National Board of Osteopathic Medical Examiners National Faculty; Society of Teachers of Family Medicine Medical Education Collaborative Steering Committee; Schools Against Vaping Advisory Council; and Hattiesburg EXCEL by 5 Steering Committee.
+Dr. Stephens is a Diplomate of the American Board of Family Medicine and a Fellow of the American Academy of Family Physicians.

 Dr. John Smith, PhD's Profile

-Dr. John Smith, PhD Related seminars and products
+Dr. John Smith, PhD Related Seminars and Products

 Assistant Dean of Admissions